A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 Photo: Mark BowyerThien Mu Pagoda, Hue

-Many historians believe the overthrow of Diem presaged the massive US military escalation that took place in 1965, and then ten catastrophic years of war that followed.
+Many historians believe the overthrow of Diem presaged the massive US military escalation that took place in 1965, and then more than ten catastrophic years of war that followed.
 The US turned on an unpalatable ally when they turned on Diem, and then became inextricably involved in a messy, distant war.

 The first incidents of the Buddhist crisis occurred when President Diem's brother, Hue based Archbishop Ngo Dinh Thuc, urged that the display of Buddhist flags be forbidden during Vesak, one of the most important days in the Buddhist calendar.